Best Sleeping Position For Peripheral Artery Disease (2024)

 You’ll give your circulatory system the most relief by reducing the amount of strain on your body.
 Keep your shoulders and hips “stacked” over each other.
 Avoid tucking your legs close to your body and bend them as little as possible to maintain good circulation (Akinwande, 2023).

 If you find it hard to sleep on your side, consider switching to a mattress tailored to that specific sleep style.
-Douglas Alpine‘s full-body support, exceptional motion isolation, and pressure-point relief make it our best mattress for side sleepers.
+Octave Vista‘s full-body support, exceptional motion isolation, and pressure-point relief make it one of our best mattresses for side sleepers.

 Dr. Keung’s Tip: